hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 [^lower-tps]: If you wonder why these results are lower than in previous
     section, it is because test conditions are identical only per section, not cross sections.
-In this particular case I have ran benchmark while collecting metrics (to show difference in `persistent_term` change) while other are ran without metrics to not pollute results.
+In this particular case I have run benchmark while collecting metrics (to show difference in `persistent_term` change) while other are run without metrics to not pollute results.

-**Summary:** `persistent_term` is awesome and super fast, so if you know that you have some data that will probably never change and will be requested *constantly*, then it may be good place to store that data.
+**Summary:** `persistent_term` is awesome and superfast, so if you know that you have some data that will probably never change and will be requested *constantly*, then it may be good place to store that data.